NARPNet/NARPNet_NCS/README.md

 * `NCS_TFC.txt`: This is a list of files that the NCS will transmit to the net.
 It is filled out in advance before each net.
 It is used in the `NCS_TFC` macro.

 * `AmCON_Level.txt`: The current AmRRON level from the AmRRON home page.
-A nod in support of AmRRON.
+It is a nod in support of AmRRON.
 Easy to get and update.
 Doesn't change much.
 Not sure if this will stay a part of the net or not.

 * `NWOTW.txt`: not used in the NCS macros because we decided in discussions that we would not implement NWOTW in the NARPNet Digital Net.
 But this file is used